 Schools are a place that give young people a sense of belonging, build their confidence and enable them to thrive.
 But this is not the experience of many young people living in London.
-So many of the young Londoners we work with have been permanently excluded from mainstream education.
+Many of the young Londoners we work with have been permanently excluded from mainstream education.

 Young people outside of mainstream schooling can sometimes lose out on support that might be available to their peers.
 This is despite it being common for them to have grown up with turbulent lives, where witnessing violence and exploitation is a normal day to day occurrence.
 Removing them from full time education can create more instability to their already chaotic lives.
 It removes important opportunities, which can isolate young people and create feelings of shame.